-For example, my mom has been the greatest influence on my life.
-My mother modeled servant leadership to me.
+For example, my mom and dad have been two of the greatest influencers in my life.
+My mother modeled servant leadership.
 When I was fourteen years old, I was shooting free throws and she was rebounding for me when it started to rain.
 She excused herself, went home and came back with a towel and continued to rebound for me in the rain.
-Amazing.

 My father modeled lifelong learning.
-He had been doctor, a thoracic surgeon, for twenty years and at fifty years old decided to become a plastic surgeon.
-He entered an intensive two-year internship with other doctors nearly half his age at Charity Hospital in New Orleans and became a board-certified plastic surgeon for the next twenty years of his life.
-My dad's example inspired me to pursue an MBA degree in my late 40's, which enabled me to become a more effective leader and it opened up new doors opportunity in my career.
+He had been a medical doctor for twenty years and at fifty years old he completed an intensive two-year internship to become a plastic surgeon.
+My dad's example inspired me to pursue an MBA degree in my late 40's and a Doctor of Ministry degree in my 50's, enabling me to become a better leader.

 Possibly the greatest influence on my life is my daughter Jackie, who modeled resiliency.
-Jackie, a vivacious little girl, the life of any party was diagnosed with a brain stem tumor at the age of five.
+Jackie, a vivacious little girl, the life of any party, was diagnosed with a brain stem tumor at the age of five.

 She went from running everywhere she went, to walking, to crawling, to having to be carried.